MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-create-blanket-sales-orders.md

 ---
-title: How to Create Blanket Sales Orders | Microsoft Docs
+title: Work with Blanket Sales Orders or Purchase Orders
 description: Use blanket orders when a customer has agreed to buy large quantities that are to be delivered in several smaller shipments over a certain period of time.
+The same applies to purchasing.
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.form: 507, 509, 6620, 6622, 6623, 9303, 9310
-ms.date: 04/01/2020
+ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 2d6037b7310eba798696d0aca7881b4927f1d14b
+ms.openlocfilehash: 29f4c7286547dcde0332fa587245da47aa2f503c
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3194851"
+ms.locfileid: "8128673"
 ---
-# <a name="work-with-blanket-sales-orders"></a>Work with Blanket Sales Orders
+# <a name="work-with-blanket-sales-orders-or-blanket-purchase-orders"></a>Work with Blanket Sales Orders or Blanket Purchase Orders

 A blanket sales order represents a framework for a long-term agreement between you and your customer.
+Similarly, you use blanket purchase orders to manage long-term agreements between you and your vendor.

 A blanket order is typically made when a customer has committed to purchasing large quantities that are to be delivered in several smaller shipments over a certain period of time.
 Often blanket orders cover only one item with predetermined delivery dates.
 The main reason for using a blanket order rather than a sales order is that quantities entered on a blanket order do not affect item availability and thus can be used as a worksheet for monitoring, forecasting, and planning purposes.